josegonzalez/php-queuesadilla/README.md

 ### Job Options

-Queuing options are configured either at Backend creation or when queuing a job.
-Options declared when queuing a job take precedence over those at Backend instantiation.
+Queuing options are configured either at Engine creation or when queuing a job.
+Options declared when queuing a job take precedence over those at Engine instantiation.
 All queueing systems support the following options unless otherwise specified:

 - `queue`: Name of a queue to place a job on.
 All queues are dynamic, and need not be declared beforehand.
 - `attempts`: Max number of attempts a job can be performed until it is marked as dead.
 - `priority`: Jobs with smaller priority values will be scheduled before jobs with larger priorities.
-Not available with the `MemoryBackend` or `SynchronousBackend`.
+Not available with the `MemoryEngine` or `SynchronousEngine`.
 Job priorities are constants, and there are 5 priorities:
     - Job::LOW
     - Job::NORMAL
     - Job::MEDIUM
     - Job::HIGH
     - Job::CRITICAL
 - `delay`: Seconds to wait before putting the job in the ready queue.
 The job will be in the "delayed" state during this time.
 - `time_to_run`: Max amount of time (in seconds) a job can take to run before it is released to the general queue.
-Not available with the `MysqlBackend`
+Not available with the `MysqlEngine`
 - `expires_in`: Max amount of time a job may be in the queue until it is discarded